ybaek01/ueats-llm/runs/uniform/U-07/issues.md

 # Persona Report

-**Persona Name:** U-07
+### Persona Name

-**Critical Issues:**
+U-07

-- **Lack of Food Options:** During the hackathon, U-07 struggles to find suitable lunch options that cater to their dietary needs.
+### Critical Issues
-- **Accessibility Concerns:** No clear information on accessibility for food locations, which may hinder U-07's ability to obtain lunch efficiently.
+- **Lack of Personal Income**: As a student or young adult with no personal income, U-07 may struggle to afford meals during the hackathon.

-**Minor Friction:**
+- **Accessibility Concerns**: No specified accessibility options may hinder U-07's ability to access food easily during the event.

-- **Waiting Time:** U-07 experienced a 1-second wait, which, while minor, can be frustrating in a time-sensitive environment like a hackathon.
+### Minor Friction

-**Suggested Improvements:**
+- **Waiting Time**: U-07 experienced a delay of 1 second while waiting, which could indicate inefficiencies in the food service or ordering process.

-1. **Diverse Food Options:** Provide a variety of lunch options that cater to different dietary preferences, ensuring inclusivity for all participants.
+### Suggested Improvements
-2. **Accessibility Information:** Clearly display accessibility features for food locations to assist participants in navigating the venue.
+1. **Affordable Meal Options**: Introduce budget-friendly meal plans or sponsorships to ensure participants like U-07 can access food without financial strain.
-3. **Streamlined Ordering Process:** Implement a pre-order system to minimize wait times and enhance the overall experience during the event.
+2. **Accessibility Enhancements**: Ensure that food stations are easily accessible for all participants, including those with mobility challenges.

-By addressing these issues, the hackathon can create a more inclusive and efficient environment for all participants.
+3. **Streamlined Ordering Process**: Implement a more efficient ordering system to reduce wait times, possibly through pre-ordering or mobile apps to enhance the overall experience during the hackathon.